sebhz/fractals/attractors/python/docker/README.md

 ## [OPTIONAL] Create an empty docker volume
 We'll be using it to store all the web pages that our attractor generator will create.
-Since it is empty, it will be populated by the original content of the generator html directory (css, js, icons...) when first mounted.
+Since it is empty, it will be populated by the default content of the generator html directory (css, js, icons...) when first mounted.
-You can also skip this step as a new volume will be created during the next if it does not exist.
+You can also skip this step as a new volume will be created during the next step if it does not exist.
 ```
 % docker volume create attractors-data